TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_manual.rst

 Traceable residues
 ^^^^^^^^^^^^^^^^^^

-The first stage finds all residues that should be traced and appends them to the list of *traceable residues*.
+In the first stage of calculation Valve finds all residues that should be traced and appends them to the list of *traceable residues*.
 It is done in a loop over all frames.
 In each frame residues of interest are searched and appended to the list but only if they are not already present on the list.

-The search of the residues is done according to user provided definitions..
+The search of the residues is done according to user provided definitions.
 Two requirements have to be met to append residue to the list:

 #.
-The residue have to be found according to the *Object* definition.
+The residue has to be found according to the *Object* definition.
 #.
-The residues have to be within the *Scope* of interest.
+The residue has to be within the *Scope* of interest.

 The *Object* definition encompasses usually the active site of the protein.
 The *Scope* of interest defines, on the other hand, the boundaries in which residues are traced and is usually defined as protein.